fermisda/webpie/docs/source/web_method_details.rst

 A web method is supposed to return a `WebOb <https://webob.org/>`_  `Response <https://docs.pylonsproject.org/projects/webob/en/stable/reference.html#response>`_ object.
 WebPie re-exports WebOb's ``Response`` class, so you can import it from webpie module.
-Strictly for convenience, a web method can also return its output not only as a ``Response`` object, but also in many different ways, and the WebPie will convert the output into the Response object.
+For convenience, a web method does not always have to create and return a ``Response`` object.
+WebPie framework accepts web method's output in many different formats and converts it into a Response object internally.
-Here are some possibilities and how they are interpreted:
+Here are some possibilities and how they are interpreted and converted into a Response:

 ====================================== =========================== ==================================== ==================================================================